 During their hunting maneuvers, they will dive abruptly from above the treetops and flex their wings when coming out of a dive.
 Air moving across the wingtips will create a booming sound.
 This is mainly performed by males, possibly to attract females.

 Bats hunt in a similar way to nightjars, also seizing insects out of the sky.
 The difference between the two is that bats locate prey by sound using hearing, and nightjars rely on sight using their eyes.

-The nightjar’s visual field is excellent because of how their eyes are situated on either side of their head.
+The nightjar’s visual field is excellent because their eyes are on either side of their head.
 The nightjar’s vision is sharp, and their eyes are ideally suited for low light but are not so good in daylight.

 The nightjar will sometimes eat its prey on the fly.
-Sometimes when snatching bigger insects such as grasshoppers or large beetles, they will take them back to their perch where they may break them up before eating, although they may swallow them whole.
+Sometimes when snatching more enormous insects such as grasshoppers or giant beetles, they will take them back to their perch, where they may break them up before eating, although they may swallow them whole.

 How Does Weather Affect The Nightjar Hunting?

 Lousy weather also diminishes a nightjar’s vision.
 They are dependent on good, clear weather when hunting.
 Moonlight, especially a full moon, is ideal.
 Weather conditions are best, with warm, dry evenings to maximize hunting.

 Weather conditions have to be suitable for the nightjar when hunting.
 They don’t hunt during the day, and if the weather at night is cloudy, rainy, or very windy and cold, the nightjar cannot hunt and, therefore, cannot eat.

 If several days go by with lousy weather, it is believed that the nightjar can induce a state of torpor.
 Torpor is a physiological change in the body where they can lower their temperature, slowing their metabolism down when conditions are unfavorable for hunting.

 Like many other birds, nightjars migrate in the fall to the tropics as cold weather means much fewer insects.
 For eating and hunting, nightjars need to travel where the food is.